Telling Stories of Global Leadership

 The Young Men's Christian Association was founded in London in 1844.
 Almost 175 years later, the modern Y is an international federation of YMCA movements in 119 countries around the world.
 Each association is led by its own local indigenous lay and staff leadership.
 The Y-USA is the largest of the YMCAs in the world, with a presence in every single state in the country.
 Nationwide, over 2,000 local associations are serving over 23 million people in the United States.
 But internationally, YMCAs serve well over twice that many at close to 58 million around the world.

 For Tom Valentine, that means there are limitless opportunities out there for stories that need to be told.
-As the Vice President of the International Group of YMCA of the USA and the Senior Public Relations Manager of Marketing Communications, he feels that there is not enough attention and appreciation paid to the daily heroes with the Y who make a huge difference every day around the globe.
+As the Vice President of the International Group of YMCA of the USA, he feels that there is not enough attention and appreciation paid to the daily heroes with the Y who make a huge difference every day around the globe.

 “Telling the stories of the impact that we make is a huge priority,” Tom says. ”In the United States, we have an initiative called ‘Living our Cause’ which is teaching us how to be more effective storytellers in the impact of what we do.”
 Tom is expanding this program internationally, and the amazing stories of impact are flowing in from across the globe.